namanattri/web-dev-zero-to-xp/assignments/day-3/js/10_input_output_assignment.md

 # Assignment 10: Input and Output

-Complete the following coding challenges to practice user input and formatted output in Python.
+Complete the following coding challenges to practice user input and formatted output in JavaScript/TypeScript using Node.js.

 ---

 ## Question 1: Interactive Calculator
-Create an interactive calculator that keeps running until the user types "quit".
+Create an interactive calculator using readline that keeps running until the user types "quit".

 **Sample Interaction:**
 ```